 NOTE: In-app purchases, like FL Studio Mobile itself, are not transferable between operating systems (Android, iOS and Windows).
 For more details on why this is so, see this Knowledge Base article.

 SHARE / SYNC Files Between FL Mobile Installations

 Share - You can share project related files between your mobile devices running FL Studio Mobile.
 When your devices are connected to the same network (including WiFi) choose a target device receive 'Your Files', that is everything in the FLM User Files folder.
 This page allows you to sync projects across a network and between FL Studio Mobile installation on ALL detected Android, iOS and Windows (App and FL Plugin) devices.
-NOTE: On the PC, the first time you do this, you will see a Firewall pop-up security message.
+NOTE: The first time you do this with a computer, you may see a Firewall pop-up security message.
 Allow FL Studio Mobile access to your Network.
 How to Share:

 Make sure you are using the latest version of FL Studio Mobile on your device AND have the latest FL Studio plugin update - get it here.